voxel51/api-py/WALKTHROUGH.md

 The client library allows a Platform User to perform actions, view data, perform queries, request jobs, download output and more!
-All actions on the Platform must be done as a `User` meaning the requests must be authenticated.
+All actions on the Platform must be done as a user, meaning the requests must be authenticated.

 ### Step 1: Authenticate